-Typically, the plumbing is located inside a rear storage cabinet (pull out drawer or remove shelving to access).
+Typically, the plumbing is located inside a rear storage cabinet (pull out drawer or remove shelving and panels to access).

-We recommend obtaining parts and service for the Washer/Dryer installation from your Winnebago® or Itasca® dealer.
+We recommend obtaining parts and service for the Washer/Dryer installation from your Winnebago Industries[®] dealer.

 SECTION 5 - PROPANE GAS